-Development of a novel dosage form containing fluticasone propionate for inflammatory bowel diseases
+(1) Development of a novel dosage form containing fluticasone propionate for inflammatory bowel diseases

 Crohn's disease and ulcerative colitis are the two primary types of inflammatory bowel diseases (IBD).
 Glucocorticosteroids were the standard treatment for IBD, but due to adverse events, their use was limited.
 However, new formulations of glucocorticosteroids have been developed to reduce systemic action.
 Fluticasone propionate (FLT) is an inhaled corticosteroid with high anti-inflammatory potency, used for the topical treatment of asthma.
-The purpose of this project was the design and preparation of a new FLT dosage form for topical treatment of IBD.
-The physicochemical property of FLT was very important for the dosage form design.
+The purpose of this project was the design and preparation of a new FLT dosage form for topical treatment of IBD. physicochemical property of FLT was very important for the dosage form design.
 The information for FLT was not enough, so we started the determination of the property.
-Chemical structures for degradation products of FLT in an alkaline solution were found by the support of Laboratory of Pharmacognosy and Natural Products Chemistry, which results were submitted and accepted.
+Chemical structures for degradation products of FLT in an alkaline solution were found by the support of Laboratory of Pharmacognosy and Natural Products Chemistry, which results were publisshed.
 Basic studies for developing the new formulation were maintained.

-(2) Effect of the simple suspension method on the dissolution behavior pharmacy
+(2) Effect of the simple suspension method on the dissolution behavior

 The simple suspension method is usually used.
 However, there was no report regarding the change of the dissolution property of the drug.
 The purpose of this project was a comparison of the dissolution profile between original and generic drugs after applied the simple suspension method.
-We evaluated the pharmaceutical preparations with candesartan cilexetile and valsartan.
+We evaluated the pharmaceutical preparations with valsartan and generic drugs of irbesartan.

-(3) Cleaning validation for machines used in the dispensary of

-When machines used in the dispensary, for an example, a dividing and packing machine was applied for a granule or a powder, it was easily considered that the little amount of the granule or powder was left in the machine.
+(3) Cleaning validation for machines used in the dispensary of pharmacy dividing and packing machine was applied for a granule or a powder, it was easily considered that the little amount of the granule or powder was left in the machine.
 Therefore, cleaning the machine was required.
 This cleaning will be performed according the procedure which is decided by each pharmacy.
 In the case of a pharmaceutical plant, cleaning validation was required for machines for manufacturing pharmaceutical preparations by GMP.
 The purpose of this project is to introduce the concept of cleaning validation to pharmacies.
 The preparations indicating the higher residual percent were researched on the basis of the result of questionnaire for pharmacists, which were the preparations of pranlukast hydrate, ketotifen fumarate, acetaminophen, and nicotinamide.
-The residual amount of the drugs in the machine were determined.
+The residual amounts of drugs on the machines were determined.
+In addition, cleaning effects of a cleaner with a dividing and packing machine, and cleaning using lactose on the amount of drugs in the machine were examined.